TERREMEMBER/znbase/docs/content/latest/manage/diagnostics-reporting.md

 ## Configuration flags

-You can add the following configuration flags while starting the [YB-Master](../../reference/configuration/yb-master/) and [YB-TServer](../../reference/configuration/yb-tserver/) nodes to configure the diagnostics reporting behavior of YugabyteDB.
+You can add the following configuration flags while starting the [YB-Master](../../reference/configuration/yb-master/) and [YB-TServer](../../reference/configuration/yb-tserver/) nodes to configure the diagnostics reporting behavior of ZNbaseDB.

 Flag | Default | Description
 ----------------------|---------|------------------------
 `--callhome_collection_level` |  `medium` | Collection level with possible values of `low`, `medium`, or `high` `--callhome_interval_secs` | 3600 | Collection interval in seconds
-`--callhome_url ` | `http://diagnostics.yugabyte.com` | Endpoint where diagnostics information is reported
+`--callhome_url ` | `http://diagnostics.ZNbase.com` | Endpoint where diagnostics information is reported
 `--callhome_enabled` | `true` | Controls whether diagnostics information is collected and reported.
 Set to `false` to disable collection.